-The following assessment was made regarding the 2022 WMP performance metrics listed in Table 13, Section 7.2.2:
+The following assessment was made regarding the 2024 WMP performance metrics listed in Table 13, Section 7.2.2:

-- In 2022, only 1 risk driver events occurred in the Tier 2 HFTD.
-A conventional transformer fuse operated.
-Conventional fuse operation is a risk driver accounting for the largest percentage of outages, both this year, and historically in the Tier 2 HFTD.
-BWP has created a program to replace all conventional fuses in the Tier 2 HFTD with CALFIRE "Exempt" fuses as discussed in Section 5.1.5. - There were no pole failures in the Tier 2 zone.
+- In 2024, 6 risk driver events occurred in the Tier 2 HFTD.
+A conventional transformer fuse and a lateral fuse operated.
+Conventional fuse operation is a risk driver accounting for the largest percentage of outages, both this year and historically in the Tier 2 HFTD.
+BWP has created a program to replace all conventional fuses in the Tier 2 HFTD with CALFIRE "Exempt" fuses, as discussed in Section 5.1.5.
+2 transformers failed in the Tier 2 HFTD and BWP replaced both transformers.
+1 of the failed transformers is an older submersible transformer and BWP has program to replace all existing submersible transformers in the system with new padmount transformers as budget and resources allow.
+1 risk driver event occurred due to golf course netting contacting power lines as a result of the wind. - There were no pole failures in the Tier 2 zone.
 The absence of no pole failures in the Tier 2 zone is a direct result of BWP's active efforts over the past several years with deteriorated pole replacements, intrusive pole inspections, pole loading assessments and remediation, and annual patrol inspections. - All inspection, maintenance, and operation activities associated with this plan were completed in the Tier 2 HFTD.
-Over the past year, BWP and its tree trimming contractor performed an extensive line clearance work as part of its vegetation management program by trimming trees and removing "problem" trees which would have created a potential fire hazard as detailed in Table 13.
+Over the past year, BWP and its tree trimming contractor performed extensive line clearance work as part of its vegetation management program by trimming trees and removing "problem" trees, which would have created a potential fire hazard, as detailed in Table 13.
 In addition, BWP enacted procedures to block reclosers, patrol the circuit before re-energizing a tripped circuit, and restrict ignition producing work during an RFW alert. - There was no significant change in the number of RFW alerts.
 BWP will continue monitoring this metric in the future to gauge if there is an uptick in the number of RFW alerts which may occur due to climate change.

-Consideration of Independent Evaluation Report recommendations
+Consideration of Independent Evaluation Report Recommendations comprehensiveness of its WMP.

-As discussed in Section 8.3, BWP had contracted with a qualified independent evaluator in 2023 to re-assess the comprehensiveness of its WMP.
 While the independent evaluator established that the WMP was comprehensive and met statutory requirements, the independent evaluator also provided a comparison of BWP's mitigation measures with industry best practices and apprised BWP of additional mitigation measures/best practices to consider.
 Below is a summary of BWP's consideration of those additional best practices mentioned in the Independent Evaluation Report.